Seanny123/ShortStories/cured.md

 She's not very convincing, but all it takes is one photo of a starving child to vacuum out my wallet.
 I have to sell my iPod so I can eat for the next month, seeing as I'm too embarrassed to ask my parents for money.

 That night, I can't sleep.
 My mind keeps conjuring up the girl.
 In particular, her excitement and eagerness as she tried to convince me to be involved in something that she cares so much about.
 Abby's questions drill themselves in parallel into my brain.
 What do I want?
 What do I care about?
-My nihilistic counter-arguments, usually so strong and impenetrable, now seem flat and unimaginative.
+My nihilistic counter\-arguments, usually so strong and impenetrable, now seem flat and unimaginative.

--
+\-

 The next morning, Jad knocks on my door to give me the pills for the next week, I flip him off without turning away from my textbook.